 The purpose of a gas standard is to establish accurate reference points for the verification of an analysis.

-In gas cylinders containing low level mixtures, the trace components often adsorb on to, or react with, the cylinder walls causing the standard to be inaccurate and unreliable.
+- In gas cylinders containing low level mixtures, the trace components often adsorb to, or react with, the cylinder walls causing the standard to be inaccurate and unreliable.

 These problems are solved by using permeation tubes in lieu of gas cylinders.